simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 The `--transpose` flag can be used to exchange the rows and columns of a multicolumn report.

+When showing multicommodity amounts, multicolumn balance reports will elide any amounts which have more than two commodities, since otherwise columns could get very wide.
+The `--no-elide` flag disables this.
+Hiding totals with the `-N/--no-total` flag can also help reduce the width of multicommodity reports.

+When the report is still too wide, a good workaround is to pipe it into `less -RS` (-R for colour, -S to chop long lines).
+Eg: `hledger bal -D | less -RS`.

 ### Budget report

 With `--budget`, extra columns are displayed showing budget goals for each account and period, if any.